Gursimran21/NextLeap-Case-2-2026/README.md

 **III.
 Data Snapshot: What Aditi Knows**

-1. Demographics & Device A dataset of 1,000 users is available with attributes such as city, age, gender, device type, platform (app/web), and first access date.
+**1. Demographics & Device** - A dataset of 1,000 users is available with attributes such as city, age, gender, device type, platform (app/web), and first access date.
 The user base is predominantly:

 - Android users (80%)